 Laura Virella

-The Girl with a Vision
+The One with the Vision

 "The question is not whether we can do this, but how."

-POM roles: Rosina, Cherubino, Bianca
+POM roles: Rosina, Cherubino, Bianca, Zanetto, Enfant

 New York